mattgiguere/chirondb/Modifications.md

 the decimal degree coordinates are only in the DB going back to early September.
 I can add the remainder of the decimal degree (decdeg) coordinates right within MySQL.
+This needs to be executed for both the right ascension and the declination.

+####Right Ascension

-To test things out, I will see if my code recreates the first obs_ra_decdeg entry in the DB:
+To test things out, I will see if my code recreates the first `obs_ra_decdeg` entry in the DB:
 ```SQL
 select obnm, obs_ra_decdeg,
 obs_ra, obs_dec_decdeg, obs_dec